 - The disturbance is not better explained by the symptoms of another mental disorder, including fear, anxiety, and avoidance of situations associated with panic-like symptoms or other incapacitating symptoms (as in agoraphobia); objects or situations related to obsessions (as in obsessive-compulsive disorder); reminders of traumatic events (as in posttraumatic stress disorder); separation from home or attachment figures (as in separation anxiety disorder); or social situations (as in social anxiety disorder).

 Symptoms of Phobias

-The symptoms of phasmophobia are similar to the symptoms experienced pertaining to any specific phobia.
-Phasmophobia, however, directly leads back to the idea of the ghosts and the paranormal, rather than the idea of something like heights or snakes.
+Symptoms of phasmophobia are similar to the symptoms experienced by any specific phobia.
+Phasmophobia, however, directly leads back to the idea of ghosts and the paranormal rather than the fear of something like heights or snakes.
 People with phobias may experience the following when looking at, being around, or even thinking about their fear:

 - Raised heart rate